galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Global Properties of the System of Stellar Streams

 \subsection{Proper motion misalignment, angular momentum and pole tracks}

-The availability of proper motion tracks for over half the library makes it possible to compute the angular momenta along the track for a large number of streams.
-It is convenient at this point to report only the angular momentum in the heliocentric frame at rest with respect to the GSR, because only \Nvradpm\ streams have radial velocity information in addition to proper motions, necessary to get the full angular momentum vector in the GSR.
-In the heliocentric frame the missing radial velocity data has no contribution to the angular momentum.
+The availability of proper motion tracks for over half the library makes it possible to compute the angular momenta along the track for a large number of streams, \neww{albeit only in a heliocentric reference frame}.
+It is convenient at this point to report the angular momentum in a heliocentric frame at rest with respect to the GSR, because in this reference frame the radial velocity has no contribution to the angular momentum and currently only \Nvradpm\ streams have radial velocity information in addition to proper motions, necessary to get the full angular momentum vector in the GSR (see Sec~\ref{s:procedure}).

 In an undisturbed stellar stream, stars are expected to be moving mainly along the stream, which approximately traces the orbit of the progenitor \citep{Binney2008}.
 In such a case, the stream star's velocity, and therefore its proper motion in projection, is expected to be tangent to the stream track itself \footnote{See \citet{Sanders2013} for a discussion of the limitations of this approximation.}.
 However, analyses of \Gaia~DR2 data have revealed several cases in which the proper motions are significantly misaligned with the stream's track \citep{Erkal2019,Shipp2019}.
-First observed in the southern tail of the Orphan-Chenab stream \citep{Koposov2019,Erkal2019}, \citet{Erkal2019} showed the proper motion misalignment can be attributed to the dynamical effect of the LMC during a recent (<350 Myr ago) close encounter with the stream. \citet{Shipp2019} have observed a similar effect in several of the DES streams (Indus, Jhelum, and to a lesser extent Aliqa Uma and Turranburra), which they also attribute to the effect of the LMC \citep{Shipp2020}.
+First observed in the southern tail of the Orphan-Chenab stream \citep{Koposov2019,Erkal2019}, \citeauthor{Erkal2019} showed the proper motion misalignment can be attributed to the dynamical effect of the LMC during a recent (<350 Myr ago) close encounter with the stream. \citet{Shipp2019} have observed a similar effect in several of the DES streams (Indus, Jhelum, and to a lesser extent Aliqa Uma and Turranburra), which they also attribute to the effect of the LMC \citep{Shipp2020}.